miragejs/ember-cli-mirage/README.md

 - Wiring up tests for each of your apps manually, from scratch?
 - Changing lots of files/tests when your API changes?

 Ember CLI Mirage may be for you!
 It lets you create a client-side server using [Pretender](https://github.com/trek/pretender) to help you develop and test your app.
-By default, it only runs if you're not in production and if you're not proxying to an explicit API server via `ember serve --proxy`.
+By default, it only runs if you're not in production and if you're in the tests page: `/tests`.

 ## Installation